 A bowel obstruction is a blockage of the small or large intestine by something other than fecal impaction.

-If the intestine is blocked by physical causes, it may decrease blood flow to blocked parts.
+A bowel obstruction may cause decreased blood flow to an area of the intestines.
 Blood flow needs to be corrected or the affected tissue may die.

-Other cancers, such as lung and breast cancers and melanoma, can spread to the abdomen and cause bowel obstruction.
-Patients who have had surgery on the abdomen or radiation therapy to the abdomen have a higher risk of a bowel obstruction.
+Cancers in the stomach, colon, and ovary can spread to the abdomen and cause an obstruction.
+People with these cancers or those who have had surgery or radiation therapy to the abdomen have a higher risk of a bowel obstruction.
 Bowel obstructions are most common during the advanced stages of cancer.

 The following tests and procedures may be done to diagnose a bowel obstruction:

-Acute bowel obstructions occur suddenly, may have not occurred before, and are not long-lasting.
+Acute bowel obstructions occur suddenly and can be treated.
 Treatment may include the following:

-Chronic bowel obstructions keep getting worse over time.
-Patients who have advanced cancer may have chronic bowel obstructions that cannot be removed with surgery.
+Chronic, malignant bowel obstructions may worsen over time.
+People with advanced cancer may have chronic bowel obstructions that cannot be removed with surgery.
 The intestine may be blocked or narrowed in more than one place or the tumor may be too large to remove completely.
 Treatments include the following:

 Diarrhea